AnUbHaVafs/World-WebFlow---smoothing_your_chat_experience/README.md

 # Functionalities Implemented [All : Basic + App Extend]

-This messaging web application enables a streamlined process for responding to customer inquiries.
 Below are the implemented functionalities:

 1. **Agent Portal**:
    - Multiple agents can log in simultaneously to respond to incoming messages.